 Watch me make the full recipe on YouTube

 Add a skillet of cornbread and you’ll be all set!
-You can learn how to make cornbread here if you don’t know how.
+You can learn how to make cornbread here if you don’t know how or get brave and learn how to fry bone-in buttermilk fried chicken.

 Crispy Fried Chicken Tenders